burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ```
 can bind everything.

 The term used to describe that (by Skott Meyers) has obtained the name *universal reference*.
 Even though it's not official.
+We have already covered it, but now with rules of reference collapsing we hope now it is more clear what is going on.

 # Variants of Casting